 If there is a particular game lodge or camp that you are looking for and do not find it in our list of properties, please let us know and we will gladly assist your preferred lodge or camp.

-The Kenya Portfolio has been divided into regions for ease of navigation.
 Please click on the links below to view the lodges in the different reserves in Kenya.

 Region – Amboseli National Park

 Amboseli is well known for its unsurpassed views of Kilimanjaro which is Africa’s highest mountain and the World’s highest free-standing mountain.
 Another attraction to this area is for the local elephant population.
-There are over 1000 elephants in the parks eco-system and features some fo the largest in Africa.
+There are over 1000 elephants in the parks eco-system and features some of the largest in Africa.

 Region – Laikipia

-Laikipia is a wide plateau the enjoys an interdependant relationship with the Ewaso Nyiro River, Abedrdare Mountains and Mount Kenya.
+Laikipia is a wide plateau the enjoys an independent relationship with the Ewaso Nyiro River, Abedrdare Mountains and Mount Kenya.
 It has no national parks as yet and is the only place in Africa where wildlife numbers are on the increase.
-Made up of community owned ranches, large private farms and game conservancies, it has a very diverse landscape and some of the finest lodgeas and camp in East Africa.
+Made up of community owned ranches, large private farms and game conservancies, it has a very diverse landscape and some of the finest lodges and camp in East Africa.
 This area is also very good for wild dog sightings.

 Region – Masai Mara